koalacoding/yoBlog/README.md

 32. When modifying a post, post's initial title and content is put in the inputs.
 33. If the user modifies a post, the post's informations in the view are dynamically refreshed.
 34. Changed 'start_page' name to 'startPage'.
-35. Modified "blog_manager" to "blogManager".
+35. Modified 'blog_manager" to 'blogManager'.
 36. Don't allow to flood 'errorMessage' button in forms.
 37. Put 'startPage' under the MVC model.
 38. Move session.php.
 39. Modify 'blogManager' architecture.
+40. Delete all JS 'getScript' and include all the scripts to load in index.html.

 ## To do.
 * Limit the number of posts shown on a blog page and allow the user to view the next posts.
-* Delete all JS "getScript" and include all the scripts to load in index.html.
 * Add bruteforce and flood protections to user's input to database.
 * To fix : when clicking on buttons two times fast, it will perform its action x2.
 * Put the website in HTTPS are improve the security of PHP sessions.
-* To fix : When clicking on the "Delete" button in deletePost, no message is shown in the ui-dialog or it shows "modifyPost" "Modify" button action.
+* To fix : When clicking on the "Delete" button in deletePost, no message is shown in the ui-dialog or it shows 'modifyPost' 'Modify' button action.
 * Allow the user to search a blog by its name, and to watch it.